 RAYMOND JAMES CRIES UNCLE!!

-Pays out the largest arbitration award against the firm!
+Tracy obtains for her client the largest arbitration award against the firm!

-Raymond James appealed the arbitration Award
+Raymond James appealed the arbitration award

 -In a May 10 ruling, the panel found that Raymond James failed to properly supervise Paul Davis as he sold the elderly couple life insurance and variable annuity products, according to Tracy Pride Stoneman, the attorney who represented the Tylers.